-It is considered to be an invasive species in 73 countries and one of the “Top 10 Worst Weeds in the World,” cogongrass affects pine productivity and survival, wildlife habitat, recreation, native plants, fire behavior, site management costs, and more.
+It is considered an invasive species in 73 countries and one of the “Top 10 Worst Weeds in the World,” cogongrass affects pine productivity and survival, wildlife habitat, recreation, native plants, fire behavior, site management costs, and more.

 Cogongrass has several common names, including Japanese bloodgrass, Red Baron, or Speargrass.

-About the Cogongrass Control Program
+The Cogongrass Control Program

-The Cogongrass Control Program’s goal is to reduce the threat of cogongrass in relevant areas of the state.
+The Cogongrass Control Program aims to reduce the threat of cogongrass in relevant areas of the state.
+Applicants to the program may receive herbicide treatment for the affected areas of their property.
 All work will occur within the boundaries of the State of Mississippi.

 For more information about the Cogongrass Control Program, please contact: